 Employee Self-Management

-Giving field teams control over their time data improves engagement in the tracking process and lightens the load on back-office resources.
+Giving field employees control over their time data improves engagement in the tracking process and lightens the load on back-office resources.
 Workers gain greater ownership while still working within standardized processes.

 Time Tracking Implementation Guide

 Before integrating a time tracker into your system and processes, it’s essential to create a deployment plan.
-Following structured best practices in selecting, deploying, and supporting construction time tracking software leads to more effective usage and maximum ROI.
+Following structured best practices in selecting, deploying and supporting business time tracking software leads to more effective usage and maximum ROI.
 Here is a step-by-step guide for effective implementation:

-• Perform Due Diligence with Vendors: Research all leading time tracking solutions for the construction industry.
+- Perform Due Diligence with Vendors: Research all leading time tracking solutions.
 Compare capabilities to your requirements and call to request references from existing clients.

-• Regularly Review Metrics and Measure ROI: Analyze key performance indicators for time management.
-Demonstrate improvements in accuracy, compliance rates, and productivity to justify the system investment.
+- Regularly Review Metrics and Measure ROI: Analyze key performance indicators for time management.
+Demonstrate improvements in accuracy and compliance rates to justify the system investment.

-While following project management best practices and investing in an industry-leading time tracking solution lays the groundwork, truly maximizing the value of construction time tracking requires going beyond just implementation.
+While following best management practices and investing in an industry-leading time tracking solution lays the groundwork, truly maximizing the value of time tracking requires going beyond just implementation.
 Companies must focus on driving consistent utilization among all user groups as well as fully leveraging the rich data captured.

 When adoption reaches a point of consistency and data flows freely, the benefits multiply.
-Projects run smoother, costs drop, and compliance improves.
+Projects run smoother, costs drop and compliance improves.
 Unparalleled visibility leads to optimizations.
-However, getting to this point requires coordinated efforts beyond the time tracking software.
+However, getting to this point requires coordinated efforts beyond the time management software.

 Here are some proven tips and techniques for driving user adoption of time tracking and maximizing the value extracted from the data collected: